Kashmiris in Punjab: Pre-independence

 Heavy commodifications taxation under the Sikh rule caused many Kashmiri peasants to migrate to the plains of the Punjab.
 These claims, made in Kashmiri histories, were corroborated by European travelers.
-When one such European traveller, Moorcroft, left the Valley in 1823, about 500 emigrants accompanied him across the Pir Panjal Pass.
+When one such European traveller, Moorcroft, left the Kashmir Valley in 1823, about 500 emigrants accompanied him across the Pir Panjal Pass.
 The 1833 famine resulted in many people leaving the Kashmir Valley and migrating to the Punjab, with the majority of weavers leaving Kashmir.
-Weavers settled down for generations in the cities of Punjab such as Jammu and Nurpur.
+Some weavers had already been settling down for generations in the hilly cities of Jammu and Nurpur.
 The 1833 famine led to a large influx of Kashmiris into Amritsar which was also under Sikh rule.
-Kashmir's Muslims in particular suffered and had to leave Kashmir in large numbers, while Hindus were not much affected.
+Kashmiri Muslims in particular suffered and had to leave Kashmir in large numbers, while Kashmiri Hindus were not much affected.
 The emigration during the Sikh rule resulted in Kashmiris enriching the culture and cuisines of Amritsar, Lahore and Rawalpindi.
 Sikh rule in Kashmir ended in 1846 and was followed by the rule of Dogra Hindu maharajahs who ruled Kashmir as part of their princely state of Jammu and Kashmir.